The FutureSciTech LeadersSummit

 What Makes the Summit Unique?

-The Summit is historic in nature.
-Thousands of the country's most gifted high school students gather with today's brightest scientific minds.
-The Summit is uniquely designed to honor, inspire, motivate, and direct the top students in our country and help them stay true to their dreams.
 The lifetime friendships made with future colleagues and the opportunity to network with scientific and technological professionals can also give Summit Delegates a competitive edge and greater focus as they begin their journey into a career.
-Most importantly, after the Summit, Delegates will enter into the Academy’s free mentoring program which will provide them with resources to create a path and plan to help them reach their goals.
+Most importantly, after the Summit, Delegates will enter into the Academy's free mentoring program which will provide them with resources to create a path and plan to help them reach their goals.

-The Summit Gathers Great Teachers
+The Summit Gathers Great Mentors

 The Summit brings together a diverse group of speaker mentors, including Nobel Laureates, renowned researchers, pioneering entrepreneurs, accomplished engineers, and exceptional early-career scientists.
-Rather than focusing solely on technical content, speakers share the personal stories, failures, breakthroughs, and decisions that shaped their careers, giving students a realistic view of what it means to become a leader in science and technology.
-By combining cutting-edge scientific exploration with discussions of ethics, entrepreneurship, policy, and career pathways, the Summit empowers students to think critically, ask bigger questions, and envision their own role in building a more innovative, sustainable, and technologically advanced future.
+Rather than focusing solely on technical content, speakers share the personal stories, failures, breakthroughs, and decisions that shaped their careers.

 Selection to the Summit

-Students selected to attend the Future SciTech Leaders Summit are identified by teachers, counselors, and school administrators for their dedication to entering scientific and technological fields, as well as for their leadership potential and academic excellence.
-Many are chosen because they show early promise as investigators and innovators and are strong candidates for leadership opportunities, whether in high school or college.
 Qualified students may also be identified through academic events, recommendations, youth organizations, honor societies, scientific institutions, STEM societies, program Alumni, or through their participation in classroom surveys.
-This nomination process ensures that the Summit remains one of the most respected scientific summer programs for high-achieving students and a nationally recognized conference that supports gifted students pursuing advanced STEM.
+This nomination process ensures the Summit remains one of the most respected scientific summer programs for high-achieving students.

 The Summit — An Honors Program

-The Future SciTech Leaders Summit is the only large-scale summer program that requires a minimum to attend.
-Because the people around you matter.
-The Summit brings together academically accomplished students who have demonstrated both achievement and potential.
 The result is a unique learning environment where students engage with ambitious peers, ask bigger questions, form lasting connections, and gain confidence from being part of a community of future leaders.
 For many students, the nomination itself is an honor; attending the Summit is an opportunity to learn alongside others who share their passion for medicine, science, and making a difference in the world.
-Verification details are sent after enrollment.

 Frequently Asked Questions